argonne-lcf/ATPESC_MachineLearning/07_workflows_coupling_simulation_and_AI/task_launching/README.md

 # Task Launching

-Here we demonstrate how to use workflow tools to launch an ensemble of tasks using Aurora GPU tiles.
+Here we demonstrate how to use workflow tools to launch an ensemble of tasks on Aurora GPU tiles.
 This is a common component of AI/ML workflows.

-We demonstrate how to launch tasks on GPU tiles with both Parsl and Dragon, two tools that have been used at scale on Aurora.
+We demonstrate with both Parsl and Dragon, two tools that have been used at scale on Aurora.

 To run these examples first get an interactive compute node:
 ```shell